August 17th – This Day in Stock Market History

 The milestone came just 1 week after the Dow eclipsed the 2,600 barrier for the first time.
 It would be the fastest 100 point climb in the Dow’s history.

-The market was on a tear in 1987, but it would not last much longer.
 On August 26th, 1987 the Dow would close at 2,722.42, which would be its high before “Black Monday – October 19th, 1987“.
 It would take the market until August 24th, 1989 to set a new all time high.

 August 17th, 1998 – Russia effectively defaults on its foreign debt as it declares a “debt moratorium”.